KTheMan/kennyandmorgan.com/README.md

 - Dietary restrictions and allergy notes
 - Song requests for the reception
 - Special messages for the couple
+- Party lookup backed by SQLite so guests can search by name
+- RSVP submissions are written to the SQLite database with meal choices and dietary notes

 ### 🎨 Theme Information
 - Wedding color palette display with interactive swatches